ModusCreateOrg/ionic-vue/README.md

 ### IonicVue

 `IonicVue` abstracts DOM interaction of Ionic UI components inside a Vue application.
-:warning: Use of `this.$ionic` or `Vue.$ionic` is deprecated and will be removed in the near future.
-Please use the example below instead:

 ```js
 import { alertController } from '@ionic/vue';